kanchantewary/learn-gcp/notes/Tutorial-streaming.md

 passenger_count:integer -t taxirides.realtime
 ```
 - Create a Cloud Storage Bucket
-- Set up a Cloud Dataflow Pipeline
-  - pip install --upgrade virtualenv
-  - virtualenv env
-  - source env/bin/activate
-  - pip install --quiet apache-beam[gcp]
-  - gsutil mb \
-    gs://qwiklabs-gcp-08b73228864a743b
-  - python -m \
-    apache_beam.examples.wordcount \
-    --project \
-    qwiklabs-gcp-08b73228864a743b \
-    --runner DataflowRunner \
-    --temp_location \
-    gs://qwiklabs-gcp-08b73228864a743b/temp \
-    --output \
-    gs://qwiklabs-gcp-08b73228864a743b/results/output \
-    --job_name dataflow-intro

-- project is the GCP project.
-- runner is the specific execution engine to use to run your pipeline.
-The DataflowRunner uses the Dataflow Service as the execution engine.
-- temp_location is the storage bucket Cloud Dataflow will use for the binaries and other data for running your pipeline.
-This location can be shared across multiple jobs.
-- output is the bucket used by the WordCount example to store the job results.
-- job_name is a user-given unique identifier.
-Only one job may execute with the same name.

 - CREATE JOB FROM TEMPLATE.
 Enter streaming-taxi-pipeline as the Job name for your Cloud Dataflow job.
 Under Cloud Dataflow template, select the Cloud Pub/Sub Topic to BigQuery template.